Spain Student Visa

 Track entry and TIE setup

-Keep the entry, student work allowance, TIE card, and renewal timing visible after the filing decision.
+Keep the entry, work-rights position, TIE card, and renewal timing visible after the filing decision.

 Key figures